 - 2. Install Perceptive Content Database.
-See the Perceptive Content Database Installation and Setup Guide for more information. - 3.
+For more information, see the Perceptive Content Database Installation and Setup Guide. - 3.
 Install Perceptive Content Data Source.
 For more information, see the Perceptive Content Database Installation and Setup Guide. - 4.
-Install Perceptive Content Database.
-For more information, see the Perceptive Content Database Installation and Setup Guide. - 5.
-Install Perceptive Content Server. - 6.
+Install Perceptive Content Server. - 5.
 Install Perceptive Content Client.
 For more information, see the Perceptive Content Client Installation and Setup Guide.

 Important This document assumes you are installing Perceptive Content Server for the first time or that you have no earlier versions running on your computer.
-To update or upgrade from a previous version, see the Perceptive Content Update Guide Foundation EP3 and Perceptive Content Release Notes Foundation EP3.
+To update or upgrade from a previous version, see the Perceptive Content Update Guide Foundation EP1 and Perceptive Content Release Notes Foundation EP1.